Gregory-Salley-199/Master-Mind/README.md

 After selecting a level the pegs will place and adjust accordingly, then start from the bottom and click on one peg to change its color.
 Continue to click and the colors will cycle through.
 Once all pegs on the line are selected with a color the "Check" button will no longer be diabled.

 ## Requirement Analysis
-See the attached file at the following link [Requirement Analysis](
+See the attached file at the following link [Requirement Analysis](https://github.com/Gregory-Salley-199/Master-Mind/blob/main/Master%20Mind%20Clone%20Requirement.docx)
+If the Raw does not pop up, it is a simple Word Doc that can be opened in most basic word editors.

 ## License
 There are no License used with this source, the only thing needed is access to Visual Studio 2019.